Back taxes. Mistakes. Audits. Missed opportunities. These are some of the unfortunate side effects of DIY tax preparation.

 Overall, hiring a CPA for my first year of self-employment saved me a great deal of time and money — both in preparing for filing, and in avoiding penalties down the line.
 The process was simple, quick, and efficient.
 Plus, I gained more knowledge about taxes and didn’t have to risk making a mistake.

-Why not play it safe for my first year?
-Down the road, after I learn more about filing self-employment taxes, I will try to do it myself.
+Down the road, after I learn more about filing self-employment taxes, I may try to do it myself, but for now I can rest easy knowing that my taxes are in the hands of a professional.

 In order to find a trustworthy and affordable accountant to help you navigate the wild world of freelance taxes, I’d recommend asking around to see who other freelancers use in your area.
 You can also compare rates and look for online reviews to help you pick out the right person.